fbpx

 Postgraduate Top-Up Scholarships

 CFWA funds postgraduate top-up scholarships, to encourage researchers to pursue and maintain CF related careers.
-We want to help as many early career researchers as possible conduct research projects on CF for higher degree study.

 Funded Research